mnieber/skandha/README.md

 0. The call to `registerFacets` is mandatory.
 It creates a back-reference to the container in each facet instance.
-1. The call to `makeCtrObservable` will call `makeObservable` (from MobX) on the container class and on all the facets that it contains.
-Note that you should not call `makeObservable` yourself on any of the facets.
 1. The `setCallbacks` function comes from [Aspiration](http://github.com/mnieber/aspiration).
 We use it here to install callback functions that handle selection and make sure that selected items are highlighted.
 1. The `selectionActsOnItems` function is a reusable helper that provides a data mapping from an "itemById"